saferinsulin/education/diagnosis.md

 ## Why Does it Matter?

 Many lay people think of diabetes as a catch all diagnosis and have little knowledge of the difference in pathology between the types.
-It is not uncommon and incredibly frustrating for a person who lives with diabetes to be told "you don't look like a diabetic" by those ignorant of the different types of the disease.
-Most medics outside of diabetes medicine may not be aware of the growing classfication of type of diabetes.
+Most medics can describe the difference between type 1 and type 2 but those outside of diabetes medicine may not be aware of the growing classfication of types of diabetes.
 So if you don't know your Type 3c from your Type 2 then this is the article for you.

-  *Why does it mater in ICU?*
+###*Why does it mater in critical care?*
-  Becuase how we manage stress hyperglycaemia in a person with no history of diabetes shoould be different to how we manage hyperglycaemia in a person with Type 2 who is normally poorly controlled.
+  Because how we manage stress hyperglycaemia in a person with no history of diabetes should be different to how we manage hyperglycaemia in a person with Type 2 who is normally poorly controlled.

+  Taking a detailed history and sending a HbA1c on admission can have a big impact on how we manage these patients.

   ## HbA1C